jasonlin316/jasonlin316.github.io/_pages/about.md

 I finished my undergraduate study in National Taiwan University (NTU), majored in electrical engineering.
 I was also an Electrical Engineering Intern at Hewlett-Packard (HP), Taipei.

-Latest News
+Latest News (Nov 23, 2021)
 ======
-### 11.23.2021
-Our work on a framework for generating GNN training accelerator has been accepted at FPGA 2022!
+Our work on a framework for generating GNN training accelerator has been accepted at FPGA 2022.